Welcome to the Department of Physics and Astronomy at Texas Tech University

 Education is our passion and we take pride in teaching our students well at all levels.
 Our introductory courses comprise inquiry-based sections as well as sections dedicated for physics majors and honor college students.
 In the recent past, we upgraded teaching labs and classrooms to include technologies that make a better learning environment for our students and we will continue on this path.
 Our undergraduate majors now number 130+ and are individually advised by a dedicated faculty advisor and staff throughout their careers here.
 The American Institute of Physics has, in the last several years, repeatedly acknowledged our Society of Physics Students (SPS) chapter as outstanding for their myriad activities in research, peer mentoring, community engagement, and other initiatives.
 In addition to the courses we offer, we engage our undergraduate students in cutting-edge research in the department and at research facilities around the globe where we work.

 We are also proud of our many successful alumni who hold prominent positions in science, politics, law, health care, and business.
 As Texas Tech continues to mentor the next generation of scientists and leaders and to expand our capabilities, we turn to our graduates for guidance and support.
 I look forward to hearing from our friends, who are always welcome to visit our department.
 In these web pages you will find information about our research, courses, seminars, and outreach activities.
 Enjoy!

-Professor of Physics and Chair
+Professor of Physics and Interim Chair